Emergency Preparedness Plan

-In any emergency, a family member or you yourself may be cut, burned or suffer other injuries.
+In any emergency, a family member or you yourself might sustain cuts, burns or other injuries.
 Keep basic first aid supplies on hand.
-Remember, many injuries are not life threatening and do not require immediate medical attention.
+Remember, many injuries are not life threatening and may not require immediate medical attention.
 Knowing how to treat minor injuries can make a difference in an emergency.
 Consider taking a first aid class, but simply having the following things can help you stop bleeding, prevent infection and assist in decontamination.

 - Disposable gloves